am831/am831/README.md

 I am a self taught software engineer from California.
 I have been studying programming for 3 years through taking online courses, working on personal projects, contributing to open source and collaborating with others.
 - :seedling: I'm currently participating in the 12 week MLH fellowship and working with Meta
-- :zap: I am a career changer with a bachelor's degree in biochemistry from UCSB
+- :zap: I'm a career changer with a bachelor's degree in biochemistry from UCSB
 - :telescope: I'm interested in biotech, artificial intelligence, and backend development

 ### :hammer_and_wrench: Languages and Tools :